Banda

 - Notable Figures

-- Notable Banda figures include traditional leaders and cultural ambassadors who have promoted Banda heritage.
+- Notable figures include traditional leaders and modern political activists.

 - Cultural Innovations

-- Innovations include unique musical styles and dance forms that have influenced broader Central African culture.
+- Innovations in music and dance have influenced broader Central African cultural trends.

 - Literary Works